Subcutaneous fluids are fluids given under the skin. This means they can

 If, like me, you have a needle phobia, you will be feeling sick at the

 mere idea.
-Yet I stuck a needle into Thomas twice a day for almost eight
+Yet I stuck a needle into Thomas twice a day for several

 months, and it honestly does get easier.
 I used to dread it in the early